andrewelsh/officespace/Readme.md

-# Office Space
+# OFFICE SPACE

+## Quick.
+Easy.
+Simple

-### Simple and effective tool to monitor and manage your office team.
+#### Simple and effective tool to monitor and manage your office team.

-### Track vacations days, working from home status, and a variety of other customizable buttons for your team's needs.
+#### Track vacations days, working from home status, and a variety of other customizable buttons for your team's needs.

-### Tools used to create this project
+#### Tools used to create this project

 1. HTML / CSS / JS
 2. React JS